Affiliate Marketing For Auto Parts Brands – Pros And Cons

 Affiliate programs come in all shapes and sizes, but the basic concept is simple: Independent parties will help you sell your parts, and you’ll give them a percentage of the sale for their trouble (see graphic below).

 Conceptually, it seems like a win-win.
 In practice, affiliate programs can be hit or miss.
-Here’s my assessment of affiliate programs, based on my experience both as a marketing professional and a successful affiliate.
+Here’s our assessment of affiliate programs based on some of our team’s experience in a marketing agency and as individual affiliate marketers.

-If, for example, you have an affiliate who owns and operates a popular automotive forum, their recommendation to consider a certain brand (or a couple of brands) can carry a lot of weight.
-Same goes for bloggers that people trust, Facebook page managers, etc.
+If, for example, you have an affiliate who has a popular YouTube channel, their recommendation to consider a certain brand (or a couple of brands) can carry a lot of weight.
+Same goes for bloggers that people trust, forum managers, popular Instagram profiles, etc.

-Pro: Affiliate Marketing Can Be Very Profitable If Done Correctly
+Pro: Affiliate Marketing Can Be Profitable If Done Correctly

 Imagine hiring an online marketing assistant who will:

 - Search for opportunities to promote your products

 - Share links to your website and encourage potential customers to buy products